Recycled polyester decreases our dependence on virgin petroleum-based materials.

 An important fiber in our line, polyester allows us to build lightweight materials that dry quickly and can be used in a variety of applications, including trail-running tops and yoga leggings.
 Polyester also blends well with natural fabrics like cotton.
 But virgin polyester is derived from petroleum, which comes at a high environmental cost.

 Recycled polyester, which has been available since the early 1990s, is now similarly priced to its virgin counterparts.
 Using recycled polyester reduces our reliance on petroleum as a source of raw materials, utilizes waste and reduces greenhouse gas emissions from manufacturing.
 Plus, by using recycled polyester, we can promote new recycling streams for polyester clothing that is no longer wearable.

 Where We Are

-For the Fall 2020 season, 84% of our polyester fabrics are made with recycled polyester.
-As a result, we reduced our CO2e emissions by 8% compared to virgin polyester fabrics.
-This amounts to more than 11 million pounds of CO2e.
+For the Fall 2023 season, 95% of our polyester fabrics by weight are made with recycled polyester.
+As a result of not using virgin polyester, we avoided emitting more than 20.5 million pounds of CO₂e into the atmosphere.

 We’re looking to the next generation of potentially recyclable materials.
 Long-term, we’re also considering more chemical-recycling technologies that might allow us to reuse recycled garments and get us closer to a “circular” manufacturing process.